elyselow/Teiko_Technical_Project/README.md

 2. To run Teiko_Technical_Assessment.py by itself, use this command: python Teiko_Technical_Assessment.py

 2a.
-This will produce the required outputs for parts 2-4 of the project instructions
+This will produce the required outputs in terminal for parts 2-4 of the project instructions

 3. As stated in the project instructions, to run the whole project from start to finish, use this worklow: make setup --> make pipeline --> make dashboard